giordano/Cuba.jl/docs/index.rst

     (integral, error, probability, neval, fail, nregions)

-The first three terms of the tuple are arrays with length ``ncomp``, the last three ones are scalars.
+The first three elements of the tuple are arrays with length ``ncomp``, the last three ones are scalars.
 In particular, if you assign the output of integrator functions to the variable named ``result``, you can access the value of the ``i``-th component of the integral with ``result[1][i]`` and the associated